 Client-composited forensic watermarking solution

-Client-composited watermarking is one of the most commonly applied methods for live sports due to the faster watermark extraction cycle.
-In most cases, a content provider can apply client-side watermarks during playback via code or third-party libraries integrated with their player.
+Client-composited forensic watermarking is one of the most commonly applied methods for live sports due to the faster watermark extraction cycle.
+In most cases, a content provider can apply client-side forensic watermarks during playback via code or third-party libraries integrated with their player.
 There are a couple of caveats to client-side watermarking:

 - Custom integrations are necessary for each unique device or player